Archie McCardell: International Harvester

 McCardell was appointed president and chief operating officer of International Harvester on August 3, 1977.
 He received a then-exorbitant salary of $460,000 (making him one of the highest-paid CEOs in the country), a $1.5 million signing bonus and a $1.8 million loan at 6 percent interest.
 He was named chief executive officer in January 1978.

 He instituted an aggressive cost-cutting program which immediately cut spending by $640 million and a modernization program which poured $879 million over three years into the company's plants.
 His actions boosted market share, and led to record sales of $8.4 billion and record profits of $370 million (up from $203 million).
 Despite McCardell's actions, IH's profit margins were still only half those of competitors like Caterpillar Inc. and Deere & Company.

 In the fall of 1979, rather than undertake more traditional cost-cutting measures, McCardell pressed for concessions from the United Auto Workers (a trade union which had represented Harvester's workers since the early 1950s).
-McCardell's inexperience at labor relations, his rigid bargaining stance, misjudgments about the union's ability to withstand a long strike, and other factors trigged a 172-day strike which began on November 1, 1979, and ended on April 20, 1980.
+McCardell's inexperience at labor relations, his rigid bargaining stance, misjudgments about the union's ability to withstand a long strike, and other factors triggered a 172-day strike which began on November 1, 1979, and ended on April 20, 1980.
 The strike was the longest ever at International Harvester, and as of August 2008 is still the fourth-longest strike in United Auto Worker history.
 When a final agreement came, the union retained nearly everything McCardell had sought to change, and International Harvester had lost $479.4 million during the strike and $397.3 million in the next fiscal year.